• Skip to main content

 Here you can see hundreds of artifacts from different periods.
 Byzantine mosaics come first among the things to see in Hagia Sophia.
 However, even the columns and the marbles covering the walls of Hagia Sophia are historical artifacts.

-There are wooden plaques decorated with calligraphy from the Ottoman period.
+There are wooden panels decorated with calligraphy from the Ottoman period.
 There is also a library that was added by the Ottomans.
 Here you can see items of classical period Ottoman decoration.

 The most important decorative elements in the classical period of the Ottomans were pencil works, Iznik tiles, mother-of-pearl inlaid cabinets, Turkish rugs and woodwork decorated with calligraphy.